silverstripe/silverstripe-totp-authenticator/README.md

 ### Encryption key

-You will need to define an environment variable named `SS_MFA_SECRET_KEY` with a random secret key, which is used for encrypting the TOTP secret.
+You will need to define an environment variable or PHP constant named `SS_MFA_SECRET_KEY` with a random secret key, which is used for encrypting the TOTP secret.
 The authentication method will not be available for use until this is correctly defined.
+This should be done in your `_ss_environment.php` file.

 ### TOTP secret length